dotnet/reactive/Rx.NET/Documentation/adr/0005-package-split.md

 * they aren't worse than necessary
 * people have sufficient notice to be able to deal with the change

 It's worth noting that if we choose to keep `System.Reactive` as the main Rx package, a source-level breaking change is, in the long run unavoidable.
 (Binary-level breaking changes can be avoided though.)
 We can only solve the problem this ADR addresses by getting to a state where there is no UI-framework-specific code in `System.Reactive` that is visible to the compiler.
 One way is to deprecate `System.Reactive`, and introduce a new main Rx package.
-We with to avoid this, but it's important to be aware that the cost of keeping `System.Reactive` as the main Rx package is to remove code from its public API.
+We wish to avoid this, but it's important to be aware that the cost of keeping `System.Reactive` as the main Rx package is to remove code from its public API.
 So this can never be as gentle a breaking change as 1) above: we are intending to remove something from the API.
 (The `ref\` vs `lib\` trick enables us to phase this by removing it from the public API without fully removing it.
 This will fully retain binary compatibility, but there will still be a very sudden source-level breaking change for anyone who was using the UI-framework-specific functionality when upgrading to a new version of Rx.
 It can easily be resolved by adding one or more additional NuGet packages, but it is still disruptive.)

 It won't be quite as gentle as 2) either.
 The thing about CLR serialization is that anyone using it in .NET Core knew its days were numbered from the start.
 But in Rx we're talking about a change that had not been envisaged back in 2018 when the Rx API adopted its current form.
 People currently using Rx.NET's WPF and Windows Forms features don't know that change is coming.